 If your bag gets sticky from a melted candy bar or an orange explodes in there, it is easy to clean.
 The material will do well when blasted out with a hose or a kitchen faucet.
 In addition, it is easy enough to get a soapy sponge or rag into every compartment.

-At $75, the RePack is an okay value.
+We found the RePack to be an okay value.
 Yes, this hip pack functions as it should and it won't break the bank.
 That said, we think you can do a lot better by spending a few extra dollars.

 The CamelBak RePack delivers serviceable on-trail performance.
 Hip packs are supposed to be able to carry water, tools, and snacks.
 They are supposed to be a cooler, more breathable alternative to carrying a full-on backpack.
 The RePack does both of those things.
 Unfortunately for CamelBak, this bag can't stand up to the more refined competition.
 While the RePack gets the job done, the design and execution are less impressive than other hip packs in this test.
 At $75, this pack is an okay value and is widely available at bike shops and online retailers.